 What can CL tell us about second language acquisition?

-Ute Römer and James Garner
+Ute Römer and Jamie Garner

 What can a corpus tell us about vocabulary teaching materials?